-If the parents refuse to have a less than 24-hour screen collected prior to discharge, please fill out a blood collection form for the infant.
+If the parents refuse to have a less than 24-hour screen collected prior to discharge, please fill out a blood collection form with all the demographic information for the infant.
 Although the blood collection form will not have any blood on it, the NBSP will be able to create a case for the infant using the demographic information on the form.
 Additionally, the provided information can help the NBSP to follow-up with the family to ensure that a screen is collected.
-On the bottom of the blood collection form, in the notes section, please write a brief description of why the form has no blood specimen.
+On the bottom of the blood collection form, in the notes section, please write "Refusal".
+Paperclip a completed NBSP Refusal form to the specimen.